lucyy05/convey_roller_test/README.md

-Testing of conveyor and roller for vex robot.
+Testing of conveyor and roller motors for vex robot.